Blotch3D/Blotch3D/README.md

 Euler angles

-The yaw, pitch, and roll of an object, applied in that order.
+The yaw, pitch, and roll of a model, applied in that order.

 Matrix

 An array of 16 numbers that describes the position and orientation of a sprite.
-Specifically, a matrix describes a difference, or transform, in the orientation (coordinate system) of one object from another.
+Specifically, a matrix describes a difference, or transform, in the orientation (coordinate system) of one model from another.
 See [Introduction to Matrices](#dynamically-changing-a-sprites-orientation-and-position).